contanpe/PSCI/Theory Roadmap and Abstract.md

-## Constant divided Now into equal, consistent parts.
+## Change divided Now into equal, consistent parts.
 Change made Now move and grow.
+Constant helped preserve these changes.
 These two kept doing the same thing many times.

 ## Now is now able to Know Itself and Know new things at the same time.